 Section 2(e).
 The Treasurer

-The Treasurer shall receive all funds of the Parish including securities of all kinds, except those funds retained by Parish organizations for their own operations, and shall make authorized disbursements of Parish funds upon receipt of proper authorizations approved by the Vestry.
+The Treasurer shall receive all funds of the Parish including securities of all kinds, except those funds retained by Parish organizations for their own operations, and shall make authorized disbursements of Parish funds upon receipt of proper authorizations/documentation approved by the Vestry.

 Section 2(f).
 The Financial Secretary